The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Introduction

 The pseudoscalar pole diagrams, depicted in \fig~\ref{fig:ps-pole}, make the dominant contribution to the HLbL scattering amplitude, with $\vvTFF{P}$ as the key nonperturbative input.
-Of these diagrams, the $\pi^0$-pole contribution has been estimated based on a dispersive framework~\cite{Hoferichter:2018dmo,Hoferichter:2018kwz} and on calculations of the pion TFF from lattice QCD~\cite{Gerardin:2016cqj,Gerardin:2019vio,Burri:2021cxr} while fits to experimental TFF data using rational approximants have yielded an estimate of all three contributions~\cite{Masjuan:2017tvw}.
+Of these diagrams, the $\pi^0$-pole contribution has been estimated based on a dispersive framework~\cite{Hoferichter:2018dmo,Hoferichter:2018kwz} and on lattice-QCD calculations of the pion TFF~\cite{Gerardin:2016cqj,Gerardin:2019vio,Burri:2021cxr} while rational approximant fits to experimental TFF data have yielded an estimate of all three contributions~\cite{Masjuan:2017tvw}.
 A preliminary calculation of the $\eta$- and $\eta'$-pole contributions using a coarse lattice was reported in Ref.~\cite{Gerardin:2022jcw}.
 Experimental results from CELLO~\cite{CELLO:1990klc}, CLEO~\cite{CLEO:1997fho}, and BaBar~\cite{BaBar:2009rrj,BaBar:2011nrp} constrain the spacelike single-virtual $\vrTFF{P}(-Q^2, 0)$ in the regime $Q^2 \gtrsim 1 \, \mathrm{GeV}^2$, but do not provide data for $0 \leq Q^2 \lesssim 1 \mathrm{GeV}^2$ or for general double-virtual kinematics.
-In contrast, these kinematics are the most accessible in lattice QCD.
+In contrast, these kinematics are the most accessible in lattice QCD and therefore provide highly relevant and important new information that is of interest for phenomenological models and various experimental efforts.

-In this letter we present an ab-initio calculation of the $\eta$-meson TFF, $\vvTFF{\eta}(q_1^2,q_2^2)$, and the corresponding $\eta$-pole HLbL contribution $\amu{\eta}$ using lattice QCD simulations at a single lattice spacing and a single volume.
+In this letter we present an ab-initio calculation of $\vvTFF{\eta}(q_1^2,q_2^2)$ and the corresponding $\eta$-pole HLbL contribution $\amu{\eta}$ using lattice QCD simulations at a single lattice spacing and a single volume.
 We employ $N_f=2+1+1$ flavors of twisted-mass quarks~\cite{Frezzotti:2000nk} tuned to the physical pion mass, physical heavy-quark masses, and maximal twist.
 The latter guarantees automatic ${\cal O}(a)$-improvement of observables~\cite{Frezzotti:2003ni,Frezzotti:2004wz}, which here includes $\vvTFF{P}$, $\Gamma(\eta \to \gamma\gamma)$, $b_\eta$, and $\amu{\eta}$. \\